-We are currently running a Virtual Ship on Microsoft Teams.
-We will be back to working in our learning centres in Hackney and Haringey (while also still running our virtual sessions) when restrictions ease.
+We’re currently running a Virtual Ship on Microsoft Teams.
+And we’ll be back to working in our learning centres in Hackney and Haringey (while also still running our virtual sessions) when restrictions ease.

 Four steps to becoming a Crewmate

-- Sign up – fill out our volunteer sign up form and tell us why you want to become a Volunteer Crewmate.
+- Sign up – fill out our volunteer sign up form and tell us why you want to become a Crewmate.

 - Complete a DBS – after training we will be in touch to arrange a time to complete your DBS application.
 This will take place via video call.

-- Book volunteering slots and attend a tech induction – once your DBS has arrived you will be invited to book into Sessions you would like to volunteer.
+- Book volunteering slots and attend a tech induction – once your DBS has arrived you will be invited to book the sessions you would like to volunteer.
 If you’re volunteering virtually, you will also need to attend a short 30 min tech induction on Microsoft Teams where we will show you around the platform.

 What skills do I need to be a Volunteer Crewmate?

-• You have a patient and respectful approach to children and adults.
+• has a patient and respectful approach to children and adults

 • has functional English skills

-• You have good communication skills; the ability to follow, retain and then relay instructions.
+• has good communication skills and the ability to follow, remember and then give instructions

 • is reliable and punctual

-• You are self-reflective, seeking ways to improve individual practise.
+• is self-reflective, seeking ways to improve how they work

-What equipment do I need to be a Volunteer Crewmate?
+What equipment do I need to be a Crewmate?